LuoweiZhou/YouCook2-Leaderboard/README.md

 ## <a name='faq'></a> FAQ
 - Why there is no test set?

+(Updated on 02/03/2021) We have released the test set (segments only) to support the video captioning and object grounding task. ([Link to Download](http://youcook2.eecs.umich.edu/download)) In addition, we will release a set of caption annotations / evaluation server for the retrieval task separately later this year.

 We withheld the test split of YouCook2 for evaluation purposes on event proposal generation and dense video description.
 Releasing the event segments (for video captioning) or captions (for text-to-video retrieval) break the confidentiality of the leaderboard on the former two tasks.
-However, since there is a growing interest in the latter two tasks, we are considering releasing the full test annotation for research purposes.
-This will likely happen after the CVPR'21 deadline.

 - Can I submit results from arXiv papers?